CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: CARMA: bottleneck congestion management with karma

 \begin{proposition} The karma transition function Eq.~\ref{eq:bottleneck-karma-transitions} satisfies Assumption~\ref{as:karma-preservation}, i.e., karma is preserved in expectation. \end{proposition}

 \begin{proof} We verify that condition Eq.~\ref{eq:karma-preservation} is satisfied as follows (the dependency on $(d,\pi)$ is omitted in the notation):

-The equality from the second to the third line is due to $(1-f)\floor{\bar{p}} + f\ceil{\bar{p}}=\bar{p}$. \end{proof}
+The equality from the second to the third line is due to $(1-f)\floor{\pbar} + f\ceil{\pbar}=\pbar$. \end{proof}

-Given Proposition~\ref{prop:karma-preservation} and the continuity of the immediate reward Eq.~\ref{eq:bottleneck-immediate-reward} and karma transition Eq.~\ref{eq:bottleneck-karma-transitions}, the karma mechanism for the bottleneck model is well-posed, i.e., a \gls{SNE} is guaranteed to exist.
+Putting everything together, using $\psi^\epsilon[o \mid t,b](d,\pi)$ guarantees the existence of a $\karma$ \gls{SNE} and the well-posedness of the $\karma$ scheme.
 The equilibrium can be computed using an evolutionary dynamics~\cite{sandholm2010population} inspired algorithm, as described in detail in \cite{elokda2022self}~Algorithm 1.